The Spirit of St. Louis (film): Production

 When production began in August 1955, Jack Warner offered the role of Lindbergh to John Kerr, who turned it down.
 Numerous sources indicate that Stewart was lobbying Warner Bros. executives for the role as early as 1954.
 Stewart did not take a salary for the role in return for a share of the gross.
 At age 47 when the film was shot, Stewart underwent a strenuous diet and regimen to more closely resemble the 25-year-old Lindbergh of 1927.
-Stewart (with hair dyed blond) was ultimately cast as Lindbergh, but his age was pointedly an issue in post-production reviews.
+Stewart (with hair bleached blond) was ultimately cast as Lindbergh, but his age was pointedly an issue in post-production reviews.

 Stewart had a lifelong passion for aviation and Lindbergh's story.
 Later in his life, he recalled Lindbergh's famous flight as among the most significant events of his youth, one that led him to seek a career as an aviator.
 Like Lindbergh, Stewart had been an USAAF pilot, and both eventually retired from the U.S. Air Force Reserve at the grade of brigadier general.

 To accurately depict the transatlantic flight, three replicas, at a cost of $1.3 million (equal to $ million today), were made of the Spirit of St. Louis for the various filming units stateside, in Europe and in the studio.
 Stewart purchased a similar Ryan Brougham that was modified under Lindbergh's supervision.
 In 1959, Stewart donated the aircraft to the Henry Ford Museum in Dearborn, Michigan.
 The second replica was donated to the San Diego Aerospace Museum but was destroyed in 1978 when a fire gutted the Electric Building in Balboa Park that housed the museum.
 The third replica is displayed in the Missouri History Museum in St. Louis.

 Filming took place at the Santa Maria Public Airport in Santa Maria, California, at what is currently the site of Allan Hancock College.
 A non-flying replica for ground shots was also built, which currently hangs in the Minneapolis−Saint Paul International Airport.

 Aerial sequences were directed by Paul Mantz and were taken from a North American B-25 bomber converted as a camera platform for photography.